Electrostatics of Patchy Surfaces: Patchy surfaces in experiments

 \subsection{Measured long-range attraction between patchy surfaces}

 Force measurements between patchy surfaces were first performed without prior knowledge of any patchy structure.
 As is explained in Section~\ref{preparation}, patchy surfaces can form spontaneously from surfactant-coated mica surfaces.
 Such surfaces are initially hydrophobic and were used~\cite{Christenson01,Christenson88,Wood95,Lin05,Chen92,Pashley81,Eriksson97} to investigate the {\it hydrophobic interaction}, referring to the attraction between non-polar surfaces across water.
 Measurements were conducted under a wide range of experimental conditions, revealing long-range attractive forces at distances ranging up to hundreds of nanometers~\cite{Meyer06}.
 These distances are much larger than the typical range of vdW attraction, as is demonstrated in Fig.~\ref{fig2}.

-Currently, these forces are attributed mainly to the formation of patchy bilayers and bridging cavities, while the genuine hydrophobic interaction occurs only for separations smaller than 20 nm~\cite{Hammer10}.
+\ra{Several mechanisms have been suggested as an explanation for the attraction.
+While the genuine hydrophobic interaction is considered to occur only for separations smaller than 20 nm, the long-range attraction is mainly attributed to Coulombic interactions~\cite{Hammer10}.
+For example, Podgornik and Parsegian~\cite{Rudi9195} related the attraction to an instability in the amount of adsorbed surfactants, resulting from the changes in the inter-surface separation.}

-A better understanding of the long-range force and its relation to the hydrophobic nature of the surfaces has been established by Perkin et al.~\cite{Perkin05,Perkin06} and Meyer et al.~\cite{Meyer05,Meyer06}.
+The understanding of the long-range force and its relation to the hydrophobic nature of the surfaces has been advanced by Meyer et al.~\cite{Meyer05,Meyer06} and Perkin et al.~\cite{Perkin05,Perkin06}.
 Using the surface force apparatus (SFA), both groups demonstrated that the interaction is screened by added salt, implying its electrostatic origin.
 Moreover, it was shown that the surfactant monolayer coating the mica dissociates and forms patchy bilayers, as is explained in Section~\ref{preparation}.
 This indicates that the long-range attraction is indeed electrostatic, and can be attributed to {\it annealing} of surface patches.
 Assuming relaxation times shorter than the measurement times, charged patches on one surface are free to rearrange and position themselves against oppositely charged patches on the other surface and vice versa.
 Consequently, the surfaces are composed of correlated oppositely charged patches, and the attraction can be understood by means of simple electrostatics.
 This scenario is particularly important when the surfaces are in close contact.

 However, one can also consider another scenario of {\it quenched} systems, where the relaxation time is longer than experimental times, and the patch arrangement is effectively frozen in time.
 The quenched scenario was tested in the work of Silbert et al. \cite{SilbertPRL}, who applied an in-plane velocity on one of the surfaces while measuring the inter-surface force, frustrating any patch rearrangement on experimental time scales.
 Remarkably, the attraction prevails and retains its magnitude.
 This result is counter-intuitive because overall neutral surfaces without any correlations are not expected to exhibit electrostatic interaction on average, leaving a predominant entropic repulsion of the mobile ions.
 The differences between the annealed and quenched scenarios are further investigated in Section~\ref{sec5}.